kpetrosky/mod3chall/README.md

 Set up password generator
-use will be able to set up
+user will be able to set up choices such as number of characters, upper, lower, numbers and special characters once selected the program will give a random password